 Food is perhaps the most exciting and rewarding lens I can use to explore a place.
 If you’ve kept up with my journey on Tripoto or any of my social media, you know about my obsession with food.
 Whenever I am planning a trip, the cafes, restaurants and street food joints are the first things I research about the place.
 And my itinerary revolves around these places.

 Naturally, that’s what I did for my trip to Varanasi last week.
-And since I am a big proponent of eating the street, that’s what I started looking for.
-But despite spending hours online, I was able to find very few genuine street-food options.
+And since I am a big proponent of eating on the street, that’s what I started looking for.
+Despite spending hours online, however, I was able to find very few genuine street-food options.
 I figured I would have to do the rest of my research on ground.